liferay/liferay-docs/developer/frameworks/articles/290-configuration/01-configuration-intro.markdown

 : Scope defines where a configuration value applies.
 Here are the most common configuration scopes:

--   `SYSTEM`: configuration values apply throughout the system.
+-   `SYSTEM`: Configuration values apply throughout the system.

 -   `COMPANY`: One set of configuration values is stored for each virtual instance, so each instance can be configured individually.